 This allows the user to save Configuration, Operations, I/O, and Spindle settings onto a USB flash drive.

-- 1. Plug a USB into any port on the controller. - From the Home screen, navigate to Advanced → Export Controller. - 3.
-Press to continue, and the controller will begin the export process.
+- into any port on the controller.
+2. From the - 2.
+From the Home screen, navigate to Advanced → Export Controller. - Press to continue, and the controller will begin the export process.